Traffic break: Traffic breaks by vehicles other than automobiles

-Police motorcycle are frequently used in police escorts due to their ability to split lanes and travel ahead of the main body to block cross traffic in an intersection ahead, allowing the motorcade to pass throgh, then taking up the rear as the formerly rear officer leapfrogs ahead to block the next intersection.
+Police motorcycle are frequently used in police escorts due to their ability to split lanes and travel ahead of the main body to block cross traffic in an intersection ahead, allowing the motorcade to pass through, then taking up the rear as the formerly rear officer leapfrogs ahead to block the next intersection.

 Some traffic breaks have been initiated by other vehicles.
 For example, a motorboat initiated a traffic break in the Rivière des Prairies to keep marine traffic away from police operations following a helicopter prison escape from the Saint-Jérôme Detention Facility in 2013.
 This practice is often used by coast guard and port police units to prevent recreational boaters from interfering with a boat parade or race, crossing in front of an encumbered vessel unable to easily maneuver in a narrow channel, or preventing potential terrorists from approaching.

-Additionally, military aircraft may be used to enforce temporary flight restrictions, especially if a ground stop is issued due to a national security incident such as following the September 11 attacks in the United States, or other temporarily prohibited airspace is declared for an event such as the Super Bowl, or the presense of high value political targets that amateur general aviation pilots might not be aware of.
+Additionally, military aircraft may be used to enforce temporary flight restrictions, especially if a ground stop is issued due to a national security incident such as following the September 11 attacks in the United States, or other temporarily prohibited airspace is declared for an event such as the Super Bowl, or the presence of high value political targets that amateur general aviation pilots might not be aware of.

 In fiction, Thomas the Tank Engine initiated a traffic break by rapidly shifting between tracks to keep his competitors from winning a hypothetical stunt competition.